enricoforzanini/phonetics-api/README.md

 # phonetics-api

 The Phonetics API is a personal project designed to provide International Phonetic Alphabet (IPA) translations for words in multiple languages.
 The data used has been scraped from [wiktionary](https://www.wiktionary.org/) XML data dumps.
+Check the docs: [Swagger UI](http://13.49.60.103/docs) or [ReDoc](http://13.49.60.103/redoc).

 ## Overview